Sheila Cherfilus-McCormick

+After the death of Representative Alcee Hastings in 2021, Cherfilus-McCormick was elected in a January 2022 special election to complete the remainder of his unexpired term.
+She was elected to a full term in November 2022 and was re-elected in 2024.

-In November 2025, Cherfilus-McCormick was indicted on charges of theft of $5 million in FEMA funds and making illegal campaign contributions.
+In November 2025, Cherfilus-McCormick was indicted and charged with laundering $5 million in COVID-19 relief funds and using those funds for a congressional campaign.
 If convicted, she faces up to 53 years in prison.
+An investigation conducted by the House Ethics Committee found Cherfilus-McCormick guilty of 25 out of 27 charges.
+On April 21, 2026, Cherfilus-McCormick resigned from Congress minutes before a hearing on her potential expulsion.

-Early life and career
+Early life, education, and early career

-Cherfilus-McCormick was born in Brooklyn, a borough of New York City, to parents from Haiti and raised in the borough of Queens.
-She moved to Florida at 13 to attend high school.
+Cherfilus-McCormick was born on January 25, 1979, in Brooklyn, New York, to parents from Haiti.
+She spent her childhood in Brooklyn and Queens before moving to Hollywood, Florida at 13 to attend high school.
 She earned a Bachelor of Arts degree in political science and government from Howard University and a Juris Doctor from the St. Thomas University School of Law.

-After graduating from college, Cherfilus-McCormick served as a project manager for the New York City Transit Authority.
+After graduating from college, Cherfilus-McCormick was a project manager for the New York City Transit Authority.
 From 1999 to 2007, she worked as the vice president for operations of Trinity Health Care Services, a Florida-based family home health care company co-founded by her stepfather, Gabriel Smith.
-She later served as CEO.
+She later served as the company's CEO.